Elementary School Students

-- I love doing 360 Assessments with middle school students because we can support them to learn about themselves as learners and empower them to create strategies for areas that are challenging – this age is so ready for this kind of empowerment!
+- I love doing the Evolved Assessment with middle school students because we can support them to learn about themselves as learners and empower them to create strategies for areas that are challenging – this age is so ready for this kind of empowerment!

 High School Students

 - The start of high school is exciting, but it can be riddled with pain and undesired efforts.
 Be curious about how this experience feels for your teen.
 Many of my high school students tell me the following: they don’t want to get up early in the morning, they find the initial classes at school boring and uninspiring, they get really tired after a week because of getting up early in the morning and because they are “on” all day, they get anxious about all of the work that will be coming their way, and they are super worried about grades and college.